Accenture/alexia/README.md

 ### Actions

-Feature of alexia that enables you to control flow of the intents.
+Feature of Alexia that helps you to control flow of the intents.
 To understand it easier see the code below.

 By defining the action you enable transition from one intent to another.
 When no actions are specified, every intent transition is allowed.